 See H.D.
 Edgemon Contracting Co., Inc. v.
 King, 803 S.W.2d 220, 221 (Tenn.
 1991).
 Tenn.
 R. App.
-P. 2 authorizes suspension of most time requirements under the Rules of Appellate Procedure where "good cause" has been shown, but the Court held of the transcript at the time the appellate process begins and when no appellate judgment has been rendered.
-But even if we are in error in this regard . . ., there is no violation of due process without there first being a showing that a statement of the evidence would be insufficient to produce a record adequate for the appellate court to fully and fairly adjudicate the issue."

-move the appellate court for the entry of an order permitting the appellant to file a delayed transcript.
-This motion should be granted when a late filing is justified by a showing of "good cause" and not merely a showing of a good faith effort to timely file the transcript and an absence of prejudice to the other parties.
-Absent an appellate court order allowing the filing of a delayed transcript, the appellate court may dismiss the appellant's appeal or may elect to proceed on the technical record alone.

-that "good cause" is not satisfied by mere "good faith" and absence of prejudice to the adversary party.
+P. 2 authorizes suspension of most time requirements under the Rules of Appellate Procedure where "good cause" has been shown, but the Court held move the appellate court for the entry of an order permitting the appellant to file a delayed transcript.38 This motion should be granted when a late filing is justified by a showing of "good cause" and not merely a showing of a good faith effort to timely file the transcript and an absence of prejudice to the other parties.39 Absent an appellate court order allowing the filing of a delayed transcript, the appellate court may dismiss the appellant's appeal or may elect to proceed on the technical record alone.40 that "good cause" is not satisfied by mere "good faith" and absence of prejudice to the adversary party.
 The Court granted a motion to dismiss an appeal under Tenn.
 R. App.
 P. 26(b) as appellant failed to file a statement of the evidence with the appellate court clerk within 90 days of the filing of a notice of appeal, as required by Tenn.
 R. App.
 P. 24(c).
 The Court noted that no request for extension of time had been made within the time initially allowed by the Rules for filing transcripts and briefs, and added that timely requests for extension are granted more generously.

 H. D. Edgemon specifically limited Davis v.
 Sadler, 612 S.W.2d 160 (Tenn.
 1981), which relied on Tenn.
 R. App.
-P. 1, 2, 24(b), and 26(b) in holding that an appellate court should allow the late filing of a transcript in all cases where there has been a good faith attempt on the part of the appellant to file the transcript within the 90day time period set forth in Rule 24(b) and the appellee is not prejudiced by the delay in filing.
+P. 1, 2, 24(b), and 26(b) in holding that an appellate court should allow the late filing of a transcript in all cases where there has been a good faith attempt on the part of the appellant to file the transcript within the 90-day time period set forth in Rule 24(b) and the appellee is not prejudiced by the delay in filing.